cannawen/vassal-gloomhaven-instructions/README.md

 - Type name of your room under in "New Game" box
 - Click `File -> New Game`

 Your friends can now join your room!
-Right click your room to "lock" it
+Right click your room to lock it

 # Game Setup
 Once you are in a game, here is how to set it up (you only have to do this once)